-Total Amount Spent for the Amount Unspent (in ₹) Financial Year (in ₹) ransferred to Unspent as per Section 135(6) Amount transferred to any fund specified under Schedule as per second proviso to Section 135(5) Amount Date of transfer Name of the Fund Amount Date of transfer 819.64 lakhs 0 NA NA NA NA
+Total Amount Spent for the Amount Unspent (in ₹) Financial Year (in ₹) ransferred to Unspent as per Section 135(6) Amount transferred to a as per secon any fund specified d proviso to Sect Amount Date of transfer Name of the Fund Amount Date of transfer 819.64 lakhs 0 NA NA NA NA

-(b) Details of CSR amount spent against ongoing projects for the financial year: Not Applicable

-(c) Details of CSR amount spent against other than ongoing projects for the financial year:
+- (b) Details of CSR amount spent against ongoing projects for the financial year: Not Applicable - (c) Details of CSR amount spent against other than ongoing projects for the financial year:

-1 2 3 4 5 6 7 8 Location o lementation - menting Agency Name of the project Item from the list of activities in Schedule VII to the Act Local area (Yes or No) State District Amount Spent in the current financial Year (₹ in lakhs) Mode of Implementation - Direct (Yes/No) Name CSR Registration number 1 Contribute to PM Cares Fund (viii) Contribution to the fund set up by the central govt. for relief No Not Appli cable 500.00 Yes Not Ap pplicable 2 Health (i) Eradicating hunger, poverty and malnutrition, Promoting health care.
-(COVID-19 Response) No Pan In dia 122.66 Yes Not Ap oplicable (i) Promoting health care (Access to health care through telemedicine) Yes Uttar Pradesh GB Nagar, Greater Noida 64.00 No Jubilant Bhartia Foundation CSR00001657 3 Education (i) Promoting education (Continuity of Education: Digital literacy) Yes Uttar Pradesh GB Nagar, Greater Noida 11.00 No Jubilant Bhartia Foundation CSR00001657 (i) Promoting education (Enable learning of first generation adolescent learners) Yes Uttar Pradesh GB Nagar, Greater Noida 15.41 No Magic Bus Foundation CSR00001330 4 Livelihood (iv) Animal welfare (Promoting Sustainable livelihood for dairy farmers) No Maharashtra Pune, Solapur, Satara 95.00 No BAIF Institute for Sustainable Livelihoods and Development CSR00000259
+1 2 3 4 5 6 7 8 Location o Projec lementation - menting Agency Name of the project Item from the list of activities in Schedule VII to the Act Local area (Yes or No) State District Amount Spent in the current financial Year (₹ in lakhs) Mode of Implementation - Direct (Yes/No) Name CSR Registration number 1 Contribute to PM Cares Fund (viii) Contribution to the fund set up by the central govt. for relief No Not Appli cable 500.00 Yes Not Ap oplicable 2 Health (i) Eradicating hunger, poverty and malnutrition, Promoting health care.
+(COVID-19 Response) No Pan In dia 122.66 Yes Not Ap pplicable (i) Promoting health care (Access to health care through telemedicine) Yes Uttar Pradesh GB Nagar, Greater Noida 64.00 No Jubilant Bhartia Foundation CSR00001657 3 Education (i) Promoting education (Continuity of Education: Digital literacy) Yes Uttar Pradesh GB Nagar, Greater Noida 11.00 No Jubilant Bhartia Foundation CSR00001657 (i) Promoting education (Enable learning of first generation adolescent learners) Yes Uttar Pradesh GB Nagar, Greater Noida 15.41 No Magic Bus Foundation CSR00001330 4 Livelihood (iv) Animal welfare (Promoting Sustainable livelihood for dairy farmers) No Maharashtra a Pune, Solapur, Satara 95.00 No BAIF Institute for Sustainable Livelihoods and Development CSR00000259

-(d) Amount spent in Administrative Overheads -

-₹11.57 lakhs

-(f) Total amount spent for the Financial Year (8b+8c+8d+8e) - ₹819.64 lakhs
+- (d) Amount spent in Administrative Overheads - ₹11.57 lakhs - (e) Amount spent on Impact Assessment, if applicable - Not Applicable - (f) Total amount spent for the Financial Year (8b+8c+8d+8e) - ₹819.64 lakhs - (g) Excess amount for set off, if any Not Applicable